Customizations

 Since the package-scoped options file is used as a source file in multiple projects, it should not define any types (messages, enums, services).
 This ensures that the package-scoped proto file does not generate any code on its own so we don't end up with duplicate class files.

 in sbt.
-In that case, it is your responsibility to either manually import
+In that case, it is your responsibility to either manually import the option protos in one

 of your own project source files so it gets applied, or ensure that the